Prag8855/aab/content/guides/gewerbeschein.md

 ### Get the required documents

 You need a scan of your German [residence permit](/glossary/Aufenthaltstitel).
-If you are a German or EU citizen, you don't need this.
+If you are a German or EU citizen, you don't need it.

 ### Create a Berlin service account